Destroying Progressivism: A Strategy

 1. Grand Strategy

-The grand strategic goal in the war against progressivism is the destruction of progressive control of American society.
+The grand strategic goal in the war against progressivism is the destruction of the progressive control of American society.

-Given this reality, how is it possible to create a revolution that will destroy the progressive control of American society?
+Which raises the following grand strategic question: How are we to create a revolution that will destroy the progressive control of American society?

 But things did not turn out that way, at least in the short run.

-Are they right to believe this?
+Are they right in this belief?

-This is also why the coming destruction of the progressive control of American society and the radical technological decentralization of American society are the same process.
+Thus the coming destruction of the progressive control of American society and the coming technological decentralization of that society are the same revolution.

 Destroying Progressivism: A Strategy